 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where mummeite typically forms.
+Look in hydrothermal veins country, the host setting where mummeite typically forms.
 If you start seeing galena, pyrite, quartz in float, you are in the right ground.
 Field specimens usually show a massive to fine-grained aggregates, rarely acicular crystals habit, so train your eye for that shape before scanning the outcrop.